When I stepped into the wonderful world of freelance writing years ago, I naturally had a ton of questions.

 The best way to get started, especially if you have little-to-no prior freelancing experience, is to do these two things:

-Use the work you have already done to begin building a portfolio.
+Use the work you’ve already done to build a portfolio.

 You may have no “freelancing” experience per se, but I bet you do have samples of the kind of work you want to do on a freelance basis!